 The Weinstein scandal is not just a personal issue exacerbated through the media.
 It is very much a political issue.

-The entertainment industry actually facilitates the exploitation of women sexually and financially by often treating women as a means.
-For instance, the industry has a long history of hyper-sexualizing female performers and complementing their work with a salary that is relatively mediocre.
+The entertainment industry actually facilitates the exploitation of women sexually and financially.
+The industry has a long history of hyper-sexualizing female performers and complementing their work with a salary that is relatively mediocre.
 In fact, studies show that from June 2016 to June 2017, the highest paid male actor, Mark Wahlberg, earned an average salary of $68m contrasting the highest paid female actor, Emma Stone, who earned an average of only $26m.

 Case in point: The Weinstein scandal is not just a personal issue exacerbated through the media.
 It is very much a political issue.